 Rethinking Online Assignments

 Assignments and assessments designed to be used in person might be less effective when adapted for online learning.
-Instructors can address these issues when rethinking learning activities for an online course.
+These strategies for rethinking learning activities for online courses can help you address these issues.

 Clearly communicate assignment instructions

 We often take for granted the many informal interactions that occur in a face-to-face setting.
 Simple clarifications, adjustments, and reassurances about assignment due dates, requirements, and expectations can be lost when going online.
-Consider the following strategies to mitigate this.
+Consider the following strategies to address this:

 - Make instructions clear and explicit.
-Provide students with clear guidance about exactly what needs to be done, when it is due, and how it will affect their grades.
+Provide students with clear guidance about exactly what needs to be done, when assignments are due, and how this will affect their grades.

 - Allocate more time to communicating with students.
-Be prepared to spend more time communicating assignment instructions, sending reminders, answering questions, or clarifying miscommunication.
+Be prepared to spend more time communicating assignment instructions, sending reminders, answering questions, or clarifying requirements.

 - Be meticulous with assignment instructions.
 Keep assignment instructions consistent in how and where they appear in the online learning space.
 Be sure to highlight any changes.